-Week 1: Warming up, Singing in tune, Breathing & Posture
+Week 1: Warming up, singing in tune, breathing and posture

 Each voice is different and certain songs may suit you better than others and regular practice expands the range of notes that you can easily sing.
 Learning a song accurately is similar to learning a speech or a poem.
 It takes some focused time and attention and I give you an approach that can speed this up.